Engineering Science (ESCI)

 ESCI 305 Thermodynamics 3 Credits (3,0)

-A study of the concepts of heat and work and their transformation as governed by the first and second laws of thermodynamics.
-Properties of pure substances.
-Ideal gas behavior and relationships.
-Reversible processes and temperature-entropy diagrams.
-Conventional power cycles.
-Properties of ideal gas mixtures.
-Combustion.
+This course is a study of the concepts of heat and work and their transformation as governed by the first and second laws of thermodynamics.
+Topics discussed include properties of pure substances, ideal gas behavior and relationships, reversible processes and temperature- entropy diagrams, conventional power cycles, properties of ideal gas mixtures and combustion.

 Prerequisites: ESCI 206 and MATH 345.

 ESCI 320 Engineering Materials Science 2 Credits (2,0)